nathanielyoon/slumbot/README.md

 # slumbot

-[Slumbot API](https://slumbot.com) terminal frontend, depends on bash and curl.
+depends on bash and curl